webpack/webpack.js.org/content/guides/hmr-react.md

 since components are "dumb" and will reflect the latest application state, even after their source is changed and they are replaced.

+webpack's power lies in its customizability, and there are MANY ways of configuring HMR given the needs of a particular project.
+The approach described below uses Babel and React, but these tools are not necessary for HMR to work.

+T> If you'd like to see examples of other approaches, please request them or better yet, [open up a PR with an addition](https://github.com/webpack/webpack.js.org).

 ## Project Config

 This guide will be demonstrating the use of HMR with Babel,